ibm-cloud-docs/mas-ms/security.md

 ## Compliance - IBM Cloud (Infrastructure)
 {: #compliance-ibm-cloud-infrastructure}

-All IBM Maximo Application Suite Managed Service customer environments are managed to IBM IT Security Standards (ITSS) defined by IBM’s Chief Information Security Officer (CISO).
+All IBM Maximo Application Suite Dedicated customer environments are managed to IBM IT Security Standards (ITSS) defined by IBM’s Chief Information Security Officer (CISO).
 This includes vulnerability scanning and subsequent remediation.

 IBM Cloud holds ISO-27001 certification and can provide SOC 1, 2 and 3 reports to customers